sergiye/autoVPNConnect/README.md

 ## How can I help improve it?
 The AutoVPNConnect team welcomes feedback and contributions!<br/>
-You can check if it works properly on your motherboard.
-For many manufacturers, the way of reading data differs a bit, so if you notice any inaccuracies, please send us a pull request.
+You can check if it works properly on your computer.
+If you notice any inaccuracies, please send us a pull request.
 If you have any suggestions or improvements, don't hesitate to create an issue.

 ## License